Micah-T/micah-torcellini/essays/erictho-and-memory.md

 date: 2022-12-12
 permalink: "/erictho-and-memory/"
 tags: [epic, myth, literature, latin, lucan, westmarch]
+abstract: "Lucan's <i>Bellum Civile</i> serves as a eulogy for the Republic, in which he expresses his agony about its death.
+For the Romans, remembering was an important part of proper piety, and proper remembering required proper rites of remembrance. <i>Bellum Civile</i> serves as this sort of rite.
+To construct such a monument to the Republic, however, Lucan must demonstrate that he has the power to do this, which he does in the Erictho episode.
+The Erictho episode also serves as a discussion of the importance of memory.
+Thus, in mourning the Republic, Lucan both makes a memory of it and destroys and manipulates that very memory; the Erictho episode serves as a cornerstone of Lucan's mastery over memory."
 ---
 This paper was originally published in *Westmarch*, the Patrick Henry College literary journal, vol. 3, no. 2 (fall 2022).
 I have published it here with the quotes translated into English.{.no-dropcap}